BBC addresses Strictly controversy as Amanda Abbington requests Giovanni footage

 The Independent has contacted representatives for Pernice and Abbington for comment.

-Fans of the show noticed Abbington failed to mention Pernice in an Instagram statement at the time of her exit last October, while thanking “everyone on Strictly who looke safter me and who are so kind and caring”.
+Fans of the show noticed Abbington failed to mention Pernice in an Instagram statement at the time of her exit last October, while thanking “everyone on Strictly who looked after me and who are so kind and caring”.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video